 I then spoke to different types of couriers and was shocked by what they said.
 Couriers are only paid $2 for a single CBD delivery.
 In order to make a minimum wage they need to accept multiple jobs and deliver as many as possible.
 They’re stressed out as they try to do as many jobs as they can to make ends meet.
 This then trickles down to the way they treat the customer and recipient.

 Our pricing model needed to be fairer on couriers than regular courier services.
 In discussions with the client, we decided that the business strategy would make sure that 80% of the fare goes to the Fetcher, and the minimum fare starts at $5.
 In the app, I designed it in a way that was easy for Fetchers to accept multiple deliveries at a time, and be able to rearrange the order to efficiently plan their route from A to B. This meant that Fetchers were happier with their job and in turn they were more pleasant and eager to help customers however they could.

 “This experience was fun!
 Requesting a fetch and tracking the entire process.
 The fetcher was so polite.
 Can’t wait to use it again!!”

 5 star review - App Store

-I worked closely with the iOS developer to create micro-interactions that felt intuitive and guided the user through the flow of booking a courier.
+I worked closely with the iOS engineer to create micro-interactions that felt intuitive and guided the user through the flow of booking a courier.